 Visit the Washroom

-Often people who experience nausea or generalized abdominal pain are simply in need of a bowel movement.
+Often people who experience a stomach ache, nausea, or general abdominal pain are simply in need of a bowel movement.
 Before you try anything else, then, try sitting on the toilet for a few minutes while leaning forward with your knees drawn up to your chest.
 This position naturally encourages bowel movement without undue stress.

 - Don’t try to force a bowel movement by straining or pushing.
 Undue force can cause serious complications such as hemorrhoids.